GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Introduction

 \section{Introduction}

 Virtual humans are important for movies, games, AR/VR and the metaverse.
 Not only do they need to look realistic, but also move and \textit{interact} realistically.
 Most work on human motion generation has focused only on bodies, without the head and hands.
 Often, these bodies are considered in ``isolation'', with no scene or object context.
 Other work focuses on bodies interacting with scenes, but ignores the hands.
 Similarly, work on generating hand grasps often ignores the body.
 We argue that these are all just parts of the problem.
-What we really need, instead, is to generate the motion of \emph{whole-body} avatars \emph{grasping} objects, by jointly considering the body, head, feet, hands, as well as objects.
+What we really need, instead, is to generate motion of \emph{full-body} avatars \emph{grasping} objects, by jointly considering the body, head, hands, and the object.
 We address this here for the first time.

 The problem is challenging and multifaceted.
-Think of how we grasp objects in real life (see \cref{fig:motivation}); we walk towards the object with our feet contacting the ground, we orient our head to look at the object, lean our torso and extend our arms to reach it, and dexterously pose our hands to establish fine contact and grasp it.
+Think of how we grasp objects in real life (see \cref{fig:motivation}); we walk towards the object with our feet contacting the floor, we orient our head to look at the object, lean our torso and extend our arms to reach it, and dexterously pose our hands to establish fine contact and grasp it.
 Humans are able to gracefully execute these steps, yet, these are challenging and involve motion planning, motor control, and spatial awareness.
 Some of these steps have been studied separately, but we cannot simply combine the partial solutions since the entire action must be {\em coordinated}.
-This is challenging because: (1) full bodies have a much higher-dimensional state space than bodies or hands alone; (2) the body and hands have very different sizes, motion scales and level of dexterity; (3) the body, head and hands must move in a coordinated fashion.
+This is challenging because: (1) full bodies have a much higher-dimensional state space than bodies or hands alone; (2) the body and hands have very different sizes, motion scales and level of dexterity; (3) the body, head, and hands must move in a coordinated fashion.
 Currently, there are no automatic tools to generate such coordinated full-body grasping motions.